markdeleon01/content-ops-starter/content/pages/contact-us.md

 slug: /contact-us
 sections:
   - title:
-      text: Let us know how we can help!
+      text: Let us know how we can help.
       color: text-dark
       type: TitleBlock
     subtitle:
     text: |-
       You might be missing out on huge savings!

-      Send us a message!
     media:
       fields:
         - name: name